skip to Main Content

 我们今天明天放假。(Wǒmen cóng jīntiān dào míngtiān fàngjià.)

-We have vacation from today til tomorrow.
+We will have a break from today to tomorrow.

 理想现实需要我们付出很多努力。(Cóng lǐxiǎng dào xiànshí xūyào wǒmen fùchū hěn duō nǔlì.)